-Every summer, Science World recruits one graduating grade 12 student for the paid Barbara Brink Internship to develop, test and evaluate a self-directed project while facilitating exciting learning experiences for visitors in galleries.
-This program is made possible by our generous donors.
+For years, the paid Barbara Brink Internship recruited a Grade 12 student to develop, test and evaluate a self-directed project while facilitating exciting learning experiences for visitors in galleries.
+Prior to Covid-19, this program was made possible by our generous donors.

 Faces of Wonder

-Dennise Abrazado remembers the first time she saw Science World at TELUS World of Science.
+Dennise Abrazado remembers the first time she saw Science World.
 It was 2010, and she and her family had just arrived in Canada from the Philippines.
 Together, they rode the Skytrain from King George to Waterfront with the intention of viewing their new home from above.

 Dennise peered through the window as Vancouver flashed by, and then, there it was: a geodesic dome rising before her like a silver sun.
 She wondered what could possibly be inside.
 She’d never been to a science centre before.